FabioDefilippo/fdsecurity/FDSecurityAV/README.md

 2. Sandbox to test suspicious files;
 3. A detailed scan for single files;
 4. A Web browser to navigate to NoMoreRanson siteweb to recovery your encrypted files;
+5. A fast scan mode to have quickly results;

 ## How to use it?